My cat got wax on her fur, and I got it off easily without hurting her. I am sharing my experience and advice.

 Shave off the waxed fur with hair clippers.
 Period.

 I read over six pages of information telling me how I could use this or that (from used engine oil or baby oil to hairdryers and paper towels).
 In the end, I decided to just shave it off.
-Not only was it easy for me, but it was also less traumatic on the cat.
+Not only was it easy for me, but it was also less traumatic for the cat.

 How to Get Wax Off of Your Pet's Fur